IMQS/router/README.md

 Dependencies
 ------------
-We choose to bake the websocket and winsvc libraries into this project to make continuous integration easier.
+We choose to bake the winsvc libraries into this project to make continuous integration easier.
 These libraries live in a mercurial repo, and we choose not to introduce a dependency on git-hg.

 To update the Mercurial dependency:

 * Run env.bat
-* `go get code.google.com/p/go.net/websocket`
 * `go get code.google.com/p/winsvc`

 The Git-based dependencies are all stored using regular git submodules.